 Prior to her current role, Ms. Mora had various roles of increasing responsibility in Erie’s Development Department.
 Accomplishments in this area included exceeding the fundraising goals of various capital campaigns, the launch of Erie’s annual fundraising luncheon and Erie’s Auxiliary Council, redesign of Erie website and creation of Erie’s intranet.
 Before joining Erie, Ms. Mora worked for a major corporate financial firm.

 Ms. Mora received a Bachelor of Arts degree in international affairs with economics concentration from The George Washington University, where she graduated magna cum laude, and a Master of Urban Planning and Policy degree from the University of Illinois.

-Ms. Mora is a Fellow of the Leadership Greater Chicago Class of 2008, winner of the Geiger Gibson Emerging Leader Award and is a member of the board of directors of Women Employed.
+Ms. Mora is a Fellow of the Leadership Greater Chicago Class of 2008, winner of the Geiger Gibson Emerging Leader Award, is one of Crain’s Chicago Business’s “40 Under 40,” and is a member of the board of directors of Women Employed.